 You made an impression at the band and it payed off.
 Played with all your soul, your heart bleeding onto the strings.
 So you good, after all.
 You are slid in as a slide guitarist.
 A little company is not bad, you’d said.
 Plus, the studio worked much better than your room.
 You swear to take her there sometime.
 You even got along well with the crew, they admired your tuning and desired to polish them.
 You obliged as green as you were.
 So they started teaching you the tricks; to stay sober, to work longer and better.

-For once, you played in front of a multitude, and liked it.
+For once, you played in front of a multitude, and they bowed and jumped, did all their crazy, thrilled with your art.
+Marveled your soul and you liked it.
 After it was done, when the tricks lowered and you sobered, you could tell it wasn’t you in you.
 You were gone.
-But you were way gone to care.
-You loved the pop.
+Way gone to care because you loved the pop.
 You also loved the adrenaline, the publicity and the girls.
 Hell you could do anything to maintain the cycle!

 What the guitar did to make you forget about your miseries the morphine did it better.
 It paved new escape roots, the habit you had captured long ago.
 Your escape into freedom.
 So you thought, but you were still caged, in the prison of your mind.